nguyensjsu/sp18-202-techninjas/Project Journal.md

 * Developed the two  walls fence for the game.
 * Planning to add two other walls additionally.

+### Owned by: Shilakha
+#### Core Value- Feedback

+Activities:
+* This week all team members discussed on the work done by one another as decided.
+* Opinions and suggestions added accordingly.
+* Planned activities based on this week progress for next week to execute.

 ## Week 3